-Regarding those working in the public sector however, the reforms did have significant direct impact.
-Many of those previously employed in the public sector were moved to executive agencies and state-owned enterprises, and there was a significant reduction in public sector employment between1984 and 1996.
+Regarding those working in the public sector, the reforms did have significant direct impact.
+Many of those previously employed in the public sector were moved to executive agencies and state-owned enterprises, and there was a significant reduction in public sector employment between 1984 and 1996.
 In consequence, industrial relations became more difficult.
 Labour unions were very weak during the time of reforms and thus New Zealand institutions were not fully able to deal with such large layoffs in an appropriate way.

 The root causes of government inefficiency and ineffectiveness before the reforms were perceived to be twofold: a failure to specify the government agencies' objectives, and confusion over roles between politicians and public servants and within public agencies.
 Part of the objectives was also in managing public net worth by increasing transparency through publishing government activities.

-Hence, while reforming public financial management, the government’s fiscal objectives were stated very clearly in the Fiscal Responsibility Act 1994 and later incorporated to the Public Finance Act 1989:
+Hence, while reforming public financial management, the government's fiscal objectives were stated very clearly in the Public Finance Act 1989 and later incorporated into the Fiscal Responsibility Act 1994:

 - The government must run operating surpluses until debt falls to sustainable levels

 - Once sustainable debt levels have been reached the government must run zero operating balances over time

 - The net worth of the government must be sufficient to buffer adverse circumstances over time

 - The government must manage fiscal risks prudently